google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 1940s!
 I thought neural networks were cutting edge?

-Many of the fundamental algorithms that we use today are rooted in thought experiments from the 1940s, but it has been a long journey from then until where we are today.
+Many of the fundamental algorithms that we use today are rooted in thought experiments from the 1940s, but it has been a long journey from then to where we are today.

-Computing power and data storage that we have today is nearly unimaginable compared to what was available, even in the recent past.
+The computing power and data storage that we have today is nearly unimaginable compared to what was available, even in the recent past.
 Also, many of the early ideas were foundational, but have been improved upon over time.

 The idea of deep learning is not new.
-There were even a few "AI winters" over the last 80 years that stalled development and research in deep learning.
+There were even a few "AI Winters" over the last 80 years that stalled development and research in deep learning.
 It feels like we might finally be at a point where the theoretical ideas of the past can be fulfilled with the technologies of today.

 Image Details:
 * [einstein.png](https://pixabay.com/photos/albert-einstein-scientists-physicist-62931/)